andrei021/100-days-of-code/r1-log.md

 • Worked a bit more with the binary search tree but didn't understand it fully;

 • Finished section 9 (Inner and Abstract Classes & Interfaces) and started section 10 (Java Generics).

+### Day 60
+• Completed section 10;

+• I've read more about Java Generics in Oracle's docs;

+• Learned how to use (bounded) type parameters and built a mini-project in which I had to create generic classes :parking: